Program temporary fix: Summary

+The focus of an APAR fix is to address the problem as quickly as possible, whereas a PTF is a tested fix that may close the APAR.

 Humor

-Customers sometimes explain the acronym in a tongue-in-cheek manner as permanent temporary fix or more practically probably this fixes, because they have the option to make the PTF a permanent part of the operating system if the patch fixes the problem.
+Customers sometimes explain the acronym in a tongue-in-cheek manner as permanent temporary fix or probably this fixes, referring to the option of making a PTF a permanent part of the operating system if the patch resolves the problem.

-One explanation of Program Temporary Fix says it's temporary, just until the next ice age.